synexo/synthmodem/QUICKSTART.md

 - **Pick `slmodemd-pjsip` if** you only need V.21–V.34 from V.8-capable callers and never need to handle vintage non-V.8 modems (V.22-only, Bell 103, etc.).
 Fewer moving parts than `auto`.
-Stable and end-to-end tested over real PSTN.
+Stable and end-to-end tested.
 - **Pick `native` if** you only need V.21, V.22, V.22bis, V.23, or
   Bell 103 and you can't run QEMU on the host (or you specifically want to stay in-process).
 Faster path to running, no VM, but no